 The Konjac Sponge is a totally natural facial and body cleansing sponge made from root bulb fibers of Konjac (a.k.a. konjaku, konnyaku potato, devil's tongue, voodoo lily, or snake palm).

 Asian cultures have used konjac root for over 2,000 years, and konjac sponges have been a popular item there for about 100 years, as a bath sponge for newborn babies for more than 100 years because of its soft texture, and more recently, a bath sponge for adults even without the use of soap.

-It contains various positive minerals and is rich in vitamins (A, B1, B2, B6, B12, C, D, & E), proteins, lipids, fatty acids and natural minerals such as copper, zinc, iron and magnesium.
+It contains various positive minerals and is rich in vitamins (A, B1, B2, B6, B12, C, D, & E), proteins, lipids, fatty acids and natural minerals such as copper, zinc, iron, and magnesium.
 These ingredients help nourish and smooth skin naturally.
-It contains no harmful chemical, so irritation is very rare even for those with sensitive and dry skin.
+It contains no harmful chemicals, so irritation is very rare even for those with sensitive and dry skin.

 Benefits of the Konjac Sponge: